Skip to main content

 Training

-The District will ensure that:
+The District will provide training as follows:

-4.How to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias.
+3. How to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias; and

 Notification